How to Embed Google Reviews on Your Website: 3 Easy Methods

 Manual updates required, reviews go stale quickly, no automatic syncing with Google, doesn't scale, and visitors may question authenticity since there's no link to the original review.

-Method 2: Google Places API (Technical, Flexible)
+What Is Method 2: Google Places API (Technical, Flexible)?

 Google's Places API lets you programmatically fetch your reviews and display them however you want.
 You make an API call to the Places Details endpoint, parse the JSON response, and render the reviews in your frontend.